tc39/notes/meetings/2019-07/july-25.md

 DRR: The element access has the same issue.
 It's not a property access syntactically.
 We did a lot of work to get the most ideal syntax.
 There was no perfect syntax that everyone agreed on that would be uncontroversial.
 We went through a lot of iteration here.
 If we made the language all over again, we could get something better, but this is the best option going forward.

-LBR: There was one question whether you have fn and then an optional call. `fn?.();` The result of this is undefined.
+LEO: There was one question whether you have fn and then an optional call. `fn?.();` The result of this is undefined.
 I feel like it’s a bad contract to not know if fn was undefined or if the result of the function is undefined.
 No one wants to create an objection over optional call, but people tend to feel uncomfortable with optional call.

 YK: I saw the slides…

 DRR: When you do an optional call, you cannot necessarily assert if the result is undefined or the original value is undefined.

-LBR: I'm not creating an objection for advancement.
+LEO: I'm not creating an objection for advancement.
 I'm just trying to express that I'd prefer if we could advance the two proposals separately.

 WH: If you’re going to worry about distinguishing between whether the `x` is undefined or whether the result is undefined in `x.?()`, then you should disallow `x?.foo` and `x?.[y++]`, which have the same issue.
 If you disallow all of those, then the proposal is empty.

-LBR: Ideally, accessing properties would have less side effects than calling the function.
+LEO: Ideally, accessing properties would have less side effects than calling the function.

 WH: No, because in the square brackets there can be side effects too: `x?.[y++]`.

 DRR: I think there are 2 use cases you can imagine.
 There's the, function that returns a specific value case, and function that needs to be called for side effect case.
 For the second case, you don't care about the return value.
 In the case when you care about the return value, it's discernable in cases where the function isn't expected to return undefined.
 So there's sort-of the same problem when it comes to property access.
 I hear what you mean about side effects, but I think those two cases put clarity between the scenarios.

-LBR: I don’t want to extend this too much.
+LEO: I don’t want to extend this too much.
 Also interested in what YK has to say.

 YK: I'm on the fence about the utility of (optional call).
 I'm more persuaded after the examples.
 If you say `?.()` and the thing is not callable, you get an error.